learn-co-curriculum/react-hooks-jsx/README.md

 ReactDOM.render(div, document.body);
 ```

+React's `createElement` method then takes the parameters provided and creates
+the actual DOM elements, using similar vanilla JavaScript methods like
+`document.createElement` under the hood.

 While the exact details of how it creates the DOM element differ from
 traditional DOM manipulation, the end result is the same: a `div` element added